-If your dog is food guarding, you may need to change the way you feed your pet until his food aggression is resolved.
+If your dog is food guarding, you may need to change how you feed your pet until his food aggression is resolved.

 You decide when it's feeding time - not the other way around!

-Don't be tempted to feed your pet scraps from your plate while you're eating at the dinner table.
-Instead, any scraps should be put into his food bowl and fed to him at him at his normal feeding time(s).
+Don't be tempted to feed your pet scraps from your plate while eating at the dinner table.
+Instead, any leftovers should be put into his food bowl and given to him at his next mealtime.

 An alpha male always leads the way, so never allow your pet to walk through a doorway before you.
 The same applies to going upstairs.